Looking for a guide to bodyweight exercises for beginners? You have come to the right place!

 One of the best body weight exercises for beginners to train your legs is the body weight squat (otherwise known as the air squat).

 If I didn’t routinely practice bodyweight squats, there is no way I would be able to get through a set of 20 Rep Squats at 6′ 10″!
-Practice makes perfect, and allows you to advance to more difficult training methods!
+Practice makes perfect, and practicing air squats allows you to advance to more challenging training methods!